 FPIs Turn Net Buyers After Two Days

-Overseas investors turned net buyers of Indian equities on Tuesday after two sessions of selling.Foreign portfolio investors bought stocks worth Rs 61.5 crore, according to provisional data from the National Stock Exchange.Domestic institutional investors remained net buyers and mopped up equities worth Rs 305.1 crore, the NSE data showed.Foreign institutions have been net buyers of Rs 1,34,485 crore worth of Indian equities so far i...
+Overseas investors turned net buyers of Indian equities on Friday, after two sessions of selling.Foreign portfolio investors bought stocks worth Rs 487.9 crore, according to provisional data from the National Stock Exchange.Domestic institutional investors remained net buyers and mopped up equities worth Rs 2,294.9 crore, the NSE data showed.Foreign institutions have been net buyers of Rs 1,36,546 crore worth of Indian equities so fa...

 Get live Stock market updates, Business news, Today’s latest news, Trending stories, and Videos on BQ Prime.
 Subscribe to get full access to Exclusives.